ckeditor/ckeditor5/docs/getting-started/setup/loading-cdn-resources.md

 * `plugins` (optional) &ndash; Configuration for loading additional plugins.
 The object should have the global plugin name as keys and the plugin configuration as values. <sup>[1]</sup>

 <info-box info>
 [1] Using this option will result in additional network requests for JavaScript and CSS assets.
-Make sure to only use these options when you need them.
+Make sure to only use this option when you need it.
 </info-box>

 <style>